-The discussion document will be of particular interest to the Transport and Access Committee given the public transport local share funding issues that will come from the discussion document.
-The Regional Land Transport Committee will also be considering the discussion document with its particular interest related to the potential implications for the direction of future Regional Land Transport Strategies (RLTS) and funding of the Regional Land Transport Programme.
+The discussion document will be of particular interest to the Regional Land Transport Committee given the potential implications for the direction of future Regional Land Transport Strategies (RLTS) and funding of the Regional Land Transport Programme.
+The Transport and Access Committee will also be considering the discussion document with its particular interest in the public transport local share funding implications that will come from the discussion document.